QuantEcon/lecture-python-intro/in-work/markov_chains.md

 One natural way to answer questions about Markov chains is to simulate them.

-(To approximate the probability of event $E$, we can simulate many times and count the fraction of times that $E$ occurs).

-Nice functionality for simulating Markov chains exists in [QuantEcon.py](http://quantecon.org/quantecon-py).

-* Efficient, bundled with lots of other useful routines for handling Markov chains.

-However, it's also a good exercise to roll our own routines --- let's do that first and then come back to the methods in [QuantEcon.py](http://quantecon.org/quantecon-py).
+Let's start by doing this ourselves and then look at libraries that can help us.

 In these exercises, we'll take the state space to be $S = 0,\ldots, n-1$.

 ### Rolling Our Own

-To simulate a Markov chain, we need its stochastic matrix $P$ and a marginal probability distribution $\psi$  from which to  draw a realization of $X_0$.
+To simulate a Markov chain, we need its stochastic matrix $P$ and a probability mass function $\psi$ on $S$ from which to draw a realization of $X_0$.

-The Markov chain is then constructed as discussed above.
-To repeat:
+The Markov chain is then constructed as follows:

 1. At time $t=0$, draw a realization of  $X_0$  from $\psi$.
 1. At each subsequent time $t$, draw a realization of the new state $X_{t+1}$ from $P(X_t, \cdot)$.

 To implement this simulation procedure, we need a method for generating draws from a discrete distribution.

-For this task, we'll use `random.draw` from [QuantEcon](http://quantecon.org/quantecon-py), which works as follows:
+For this task, we'll use `random.draw` from [QuantEcon](http://quantecon.org/quantecon-py).

+To use `random.draw`, we first need to convert the probability mass function to a cummulative distribution

+TODO -- explain this better, maybe print the cdf

 ```{code-cell} python3
 ψ = (0.3, 0.7)           # probabilities over {0, 1}